Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.3.8 =
 * Fixed: Notifications about new topics were sent to all users who subscribed to specific forums
 * Fixed: Status change of topics was not working with some WordPress configurations
-* Fixed: Scroll to the editor when creating new posts
+* Fixed: Scroll to the correct editor position when creating new posts
 * Fixed: Display issues with some themes
-* Changed: Position of the editor
+* Changed: Small adjustment to the editor location
 = 1.3.7 =
 * Added: Possibility to add multiple quotes at once
 * Fixed: Private/pending/draft pages can now be set as the forum location